How to Check What CPU You Have? (and Its Specs)

 This is a very light utility that can be downloaded and installed free of cost.

-Running this utility will give you a load of information regarding not just about the CPU you have, but also regarding the rest of the primary components i.e RAM, motherboard, graphics card.
+Running this utility will give you information regarding your CPU and the rest of the primary components, i.e., RAM, motherboard, and graphics card.

 Checking Out What CPU You Have Using CPU-Z